Cocoa panyols: Panyols and Cocoa Panyols self references

-A mixture of Amerindian, European, and African ancestry
+Multiracial ancestry

 The Panyol identity is a result of encounters between Europeans, Africans and Indigenous Amerindians in Trinidad.
 Families of African and Amerindian descent are recorded as far back as 1841 within the Cocoa Estates Community.
 The Panyols were part of the Cedula of Populations, and included workers attracted from Venezuela after the 1838 Abolition of Slavery, for labour within the cocoa industry.
 Migrants from Venezuela settled and intermarried, in particular in Diego Martin with Africans of Sierra Leonese descent, and with that community formed an integral part of the Estate Lands settlers in that Region.
 Among the larger families of their descendants today are the Emmanuel, Herrera, Lara, Tardieu, George, Felix, Hospedales and Thomas families of Maraval, Paramin and Diego Martin.
 They became an integral part of the Cocoa Farms Estate owners and settled many of the lands and regions in Maraval, Paramin, Lopinot, St. Ann's, and Diego Martin.
 The name 'panyol' comes from the patois word for Spanish, espagnol, and the Spanish word español, and reflects the historical association between the group and the cultivation of cacao in Trinidad.